novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-98.md

 Rather, if they ventured in, it would only expand the market further, so it would be something to welcome with open arms.

 ‘In that sense, I’m curious.
-Why is there no news this time about Yahoo entering the domestic market?’
+Why is there no news this time about Yaho entering the domestic market?’

 In the past, there had been articles about Yahoo entering the domestic market as a test.